-We guide, inspire, advise, showcase and represent hundreds of community growing groups right across the UK.
+We guide, inspire, advise, showcase and represent hundreds of groups and organisations right across the UK.

 Then there’s the other useful stuff we do, like our online information resources or spreading the word about our members inspirational success, as well as providing e-newsletters and social media updates full of useful items.

 We advocate on behalf of our members with regional, national and international bodies, ensuring their issues and needs are under the eyes - and on the minds - of decision makers.
 And working in partnership with other organisations means we can create positive action on crucial issues.
 Partnership working also allows us to help members bring further benefits to their local communities.

 We also offer services to any other organisation running a community farm or garden (for example local authorities, schools, trusts, hospitals, housing associations and public buildings).